The Mummy (1999 film): Awards and nominations

+Legacy

+Retrospective reviews

-Writing to commemorate the twentieth anniversary of the film's release, writer Maria Lewis noted that on paper, The Mummy should not have been a success, as yet another period adventure film coming after a decade of failed period adventure films.
-Its connection with audiences, if not critics, was down to its successful blend of "heart, humour, [heroics], and horror."
+In 2019, when writing to commemorate the twentieth anniversary of the film's release, writer Maria Lewis said that on paper, The Mummy should not have been a success, as yet another period adventure film coming after a decade of failed period adventure films.
+Its connection with audiences, if not critics, was down to its successful blend of "heart, humor, [heroics], and horror."
 She declared it the "pivotal blockbuster of the nineties."
-Emma Stefansky, writing for Thrillist, noted it was "the beginning of the end" for action-adventure films, as superhero films would soon supplant it in the coming years.
+Emma Stefansky, writing for Thrillist, said it was "the beginning of the end" for action-adventure films, as superhero films would soon supplant it in the coming years.
 Rotten Tomatoes called the film "Indiana Jones for a new generation."
-Reviewers noted Fraser's portrayal of Rick set a new mold for action heroes that more films would follow in the years after, while also considering Evelyn a character allowed to break free from a traditional damsel in distress role.
+Reviewers felt Fraser's portrayal of Rick set a new mold for action heroes that more films would follow in the years after, while also considering Evelyn a character allowed to break free from a traditional damsel in distress role.
+Retrospective overviews Complex and Syfy described the film as a classic action film, generating retrospective praise for Brendan Fraser's portrayal of Rick O'Connell.